-As a bibliographical note, the variable π_i is referred to as the belief in the seminal work by Pearl [1988].
+As a bibliographic note, the variable $\pi_i$ is referred to as the belief in the seminal work by Pearl (1988).

-- E1.23 Prove Lemma 1.77. - E1.24 (The "n-bugs problem" and cyclic interactions).
-The "n-bugs problem" related to the pursuit curves from mathematics, inquires about what are the paths of n bugs, not aligned initially, when they chase one another.
-Simple versions of the problem (e.g., for three bugs starting at the vertices of an equilateral triangle) were studied as early as the 19th century.
-It was in [Watton and Kydon, 1969] when a general solution for the general n bugs problem for non-collinear initial positions was given.
+- E1.29 (Bounds on vector norms).
+Prove Lemma 1.82. - E1.30 (The "n-bugs problem" and cyclic interactions).
+The "n-bugs problem" related to the pursuit curves from mathematics, inquires about what the paths of n bugs, not aligned initially, are when they chase one another.
+Simple versions of the problem (e.g., for three bugs starting at the vertices of an equilateral triangle) were studied as early as the nineteenth century.
+It was in Watton and Kydon

+(1969) that a general solution for the general n-bugs problem for non-collinear initial positions was given.
 The bugs trace out logarithmic spirals that eventually meet at the same point, and it is not necessary that they move with constant velocity.
-Surveys about cyclic pursuit problems are given in the papers in [Watton and Kydon, 1969, Marshall et al., 2004].
-Cyclic pursuit, has also been recently studied in the multiagent and control literature, e.g., see [Bruckstein et al., 1991, Marshall et al., 2004, Smith et al., 2005].
-In particular, the paper [Marshall et al., 2004] extends the n-bugs problem to the case of n kinematic unicycles evolving in continuous time.
+Surveys about cyclic pursuit problems are given in the papers in Watton and Kydon (1969) and Marshall et al. (2004).
+Cyclic pursuit, has also been studied recently in the multi-agent and control literature; see, for example Bruckstein et al. (1991), Marshall et al. (2004), and Smith et al. (2005).
+In particular, the paper Marshall et al. (2004) extends the n-bugs problem to the case of n kinematic unicycles evolving in continuous time.

 Consider the simplified scenario of the n-bugs problem placed on a circle of radius r and suppose that the bugs' motion is constrained to be on that circle.
-Assume that agents are ordered counterclockwise with identities $i \in \{1, ..., n\}$, where we identify for convenience n + 1 with 1.
-Denote by $p_i(\ell) = (r, \theta_i(\ell))$ the sequence of positions of bug i, initially at $p_i(0) = (r, \theta_i(0))$.
+Assume that agents are ordered counterclockwise with identities $i \in \{1, \ldots, n\}$ , where, for convenience, we identify n + 1 with 1.
+Denote by $p_i(\ell) = (r, \theta_i(\ell))$ the sequence of positions of bug i, initially at $p_i(0) = (r, \theta_i(0))$ .
+We illustrate two scenarios of interest in Figure E1.1 and we describe them in some detail below.